The newsletter of the Hudson Valley Regional Council

-A new year welcomes us in the Hudson Valley, providing the Regional Council another opportunity to assist and partner with local governments and other organizations in our seven-county region.
-We look forward to continuing to offer a regional perspective and provide education, outreach, and advocacy services to the communities we serve.
+Summer is practically here in the Hudson Valley, providing HVRC many more opportunities to assist and partner with local governments and other organizations in our seven-county region.
+We look forward to continuing to offer a regional perspective and providing education, outreach, and advocacy services to the communities we serve.

 CLEAN ENERGY COMMUNITIES PROGRAM

 Communities throughout our region continue to be actively engaged in NYSERDA's Clean Energy Communities Program.
 HVRC's coordinators are working closely with many local governments, engaged Conservation Advisory Councils (or similar advisory bodies), and many other important partners on the ten High Impact Actions under this program.
 These actions benefit communities and their residents and result in cost and energy savings for communities that pursue them.
 Other funding opportunities and resources are available to support these actions, with technical assistance available from our coordinators.

 Local goverments that complete four actions become 'designated' Clean Energy Communities by New York State.
 Block 3 grants are now available on a first-come first-served basis to newly-designated communities.
 There are currently up to 13 Block 3 awards, at $5,000 each, available in our region with a very simple grant application process.
 Communities that have already received Block 1 or Block 2 funding are ineligible.

 Our region is a leader state-wide.
 Please contact HVRC to connect with your local Clean Energy Communties Coordinator and to get technical assistance and support from us today!

 Orange County completed four High Impact Actions under the CEC Program and is now a designated Clean Energy Community!